 - Prepare your case for trial.

-While there are no guarantees that the appeal of your claim will be approved on the first try, we will work diligently to help you file a claim that is clear and concise and complete with all necessary information.
+If you have received a denial do not hesitate to call us to get professional help from a lawyer.
+While there are no guarantees that the appeal of your long term disability insurance claim denial will be approved on the first try, we will work diligently to help you file a claim that is clear and concise, and complete with all necessary information.

 As stated above, many individuals who file for disability insurance benefits are shocked and dismayed by the hurdles placed in front of them by Aetna during the disability claim process.
 Aetna requests more and more paperwork as part of the “proof of loss”.

 Just when you think you’ve filled out the last form, you are given yet another one to fill out.
 Your doctor may begin to get annoyed with Aetna’s phone calls to the doctor’s office and numerous requests for the doctor to also fill out paperwork.
 Then, after the claim is finally finished, your claim is denied by Aetna and you receive a disability denial letter in the mail.

 Policyholders reach out to us very upset that they have been denied the very disability insurance benefits they thought would be there to protect them should they ever lose their ability to work due to a disability.
 Most are upset or downright angry at Aetna for its delays and denials.
 That’s why it is important to have an experienced Aetna disability attorney assist you in explaining to you the reasons for the insurance company’s disability denial, and what you can do to fight back and win your disability insurance claim.

 At the Ortiz Law Firm, we know how difficult it can be to deal with all the paperwork associated with filing a disability insurance claim and proving your loss.
 You have enough to deal with in treating your injury or illness.
 We also know how important these disability insurance payments are to you and your family when you cannot work and earn an income.